charliegerard/starwars/README.md

-#Star Wars opening crawl using Three.js
+#Star Wars opening crawl using HTML, CSS & JS

-This website is a quick experimentation using the THREE.js library to reproduce one of the Star Wars opening crawl in 3D in your browser.
+Experiment to try and recreate one of Star Wars' opening crawl using HTML, CSS & JS.

-This is a work in progress and needs some fixing to make it faster and add the rest of the text.
+This is a work in progress.
+Need to add sound and maybe some 3D elements.

-##TODO:

-* Clean and refactor the code to make it faster.
-* Add the other paragraphs.
-* Maybe add some stars and music.